j1mc/ansible-silverblue-oci/README.md

     cosign verify --key cosign.pub ghcr.io/j1mc/ansible-silverblue-oci

-## Here Be Dragons

-As I said up top, I won't claim that this is expert systems engineering.
-It's a new approach to deploying a Linux desktop, though, and is worth some experimenting and fun.
-If you have any suggestions on how things could be handled in a better fashion, please submit an issue.

 ## Credits

 Many thanks to the folks doing work on [ublue-os/base](https://github.com/ublue-os/base).
 That project was a big help in getting this started.